arkency/posts/posts/2020-03-23-remote-collaborative-modelling.md

 actors (usually named with a role identifier), work objects and activities to visualize the stories told by domain experts.
 Domain Stories are told from the perspective of actors, which play an active role in the Domain Story.
 Actors create, work with, and exchange work objects such as documents, physical items, and digital objects.

-The modeler should focus on true stories, no abstract generalizations, no hypotheticals, just concrete examples of what is actually happening in a domain.
+The modeler should focus on true stories, no abstract generalizations, no hypotheticals, just concrete examples of what is happening in a domain.

 > Sometimes three good examples are more helpful to understand the requirements than a bad abstraction.